AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_retrieve_message_android.md

 The Agora Chat SDK stores historical messages on the chat server.
-When a chat user logs in from a different device, you can retrieve the historial messages from the server, so that the user can also browse these messages on the new device.
+When a chat user logs in from a different device, you can retrieve the historical messages from the server, so that the user can also browse these messages on the new device.

 This page introduces how to use the Agora Chat SDK to retrieve messages from the server.